Literacy Camp Testing

 While teachers have already been training, preparing, and working for over a week, camp for students officially starts on Monday.
-Leveled into small groups based on their test, the groups (named after their teachers favorite animals) will spend 6 days doing reading and writing activities, writing stories, playing games, and writing and singing songs about literacy.
-On the last morning, their parents will join them for a show and tell day highlighting student work and performances.
+Leveled into small groups based on their test scores, the groups (named after their teachers’ favorite animals) will spend 6 days doing reading and writing activities, writing stories, playing games, and writing and singing songs about literacy.
+On the last morning, their parents will join them for a show-and-tell day highlighting student work and performances.

 Though we don’t expect literacy levels to rise during 6 days of study, we hope that camp will provide an opportunity for teachers and students to spark or renew an enthusiasm for learning, specifically reading.